kgriffs/blog/_posts/2012-11-06-python-vs-node-rematch.md

 ---
 layout: post.html
 title: Everybody stand back... <br/>I'm going to try science!
-summary: Check out these results from a round of rigourous performance testing between Python and Node.js
+summary: Check out these results from a round of rigorous performance testing between Python and Node.js
 tags: [Science Projects]
 id: D074292E-25AA-11E2-9238-0137128E45A1
 ---

 Most framework benchmarks posted on the web are derived from testing simple "hello world" apps.
 These results do not accurately depict real-world performance of these frameworks.
-On the other hand, taking a more instructive, rigourous approach requires comparing various implementations of a non-trivial application.
+On the other hand, taking a more instructive, rigorous approach requires comparing various implementations of a non-trivial application.
 This is Not Fun&trade;.
 Occasionally, however, the stars *do* align, and one has the chance to conduct such an experiment.

 Lately, I've been researching the various merits of Python vs. JavaScript (ala Node.js), in terms of developing web-scale cloud services.
 In the course of my work, I decided to port a highly-optimized, HTTP-based message bus (currently running in production) from Python to JavaScript.
 In a [previous post][last-post], I shared the results from some informal performance testing I did on the two implementations.

-In this post, I'd like to share my results from a second round of more rigourous performance testing.
+In this post, I'd like to share my results from a second round of more rigorous performance testing.
 In this round, the environment and variables under test were much more tightly controlled than before.
 In addition, I switched from using [ApacheBench][ab] to [Autobench][autobench]/[Httperf][httperf], in order to generate a higher and more consistent load against the server.

-As in my previous experiment, I benchmarked retrieving a fixed set of events from a message queueing service backed by MongoDB, with alternative service implementions in Python and JavaScript.
+As in my previous experiment, I benchmarked retrieving a fixed set of events from a message queuing service backed by MongoDB, with alternative service implementations in Python and JavaScript.
 Unfortunately, I was not able to formally compare PyPy to both CPython *and* Node.js, since Gevent is currently incompatible with PyPy, and I did not have the luxury of reimplementing the message bus prototype in Tornado or Cyclone [fn-not-fair-to-compare-against-gevent-with-monkeypatched-too-different].

 [last-post]: /2012/10/23/python-vs-node-vs-pypy.html
 [autobench]: http://www.xenoclast.org/autobench/